malach-it/developers.boruta/docs/hybrid-grant.md

 ---

-### Step 2: Authorization Response
+#### Step B: Authorization Response

-**Description**

 If the user consents to the request, the authorization server redirects the user-agent back to the client with the requested tokens.
 The authorization code and possibly an access token (and an ID token if requested) are included in the response.

 **Configuration**